 There are many career choices for our graduates and TalentMed helps you the entire way in this process.
 Once you complete the course, your Graduate Support Team will provide you with extensive job placement assistance.

 Through our network of associated public and private hospitals, medical clinics, transcription agencies and Medical Transcription Service Organisations (MTSOs) we are able to assist you in finding a suitable position upon graduation.
-So far, we have been able to place 97.1% of our graduates into working positions!
+So far, we have been able to place a high number of our graduates into working positions!

 There is a very high demand for qualified Medical Transcriptionist.
 In fact, we consistently receive large requests for TalentMed graduates from employers nationwide.
 For example, some include: